 Selecting a template is the first step to creating a campaign.

 Templates form the basic layout of your campaign.
-We have over a hundred to choose from in many different genres, styles and formats, so you should find something to suit your needs!
+We have over thirty to choose from in many different genres, styles and formats, so you should find something to suit your needs!

 This article explains how to choose a template, plus it provides some guidance on what to consider when choosing one that's appropriate.